Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Otherwise, individuals may withdraw their consent to the collection, use and disclosure of their personal data under Section 16 of the act.
 Under such circumstances, organisations must cease collecting, using or disclosing the personal data but they are not required to delete it.

-If consent is not provided, are there other circumstances in which data processing is permitted?
-The Second through Fourth Schedules of the Personal Data Protection Act provides for circumstances in which personal data may be collected, used or disclosed.
+The Second through Fourth Schedules of the Personal Data Protection Act provides for circumstances in which personal data may be collected, used or disclosed without consent.

 - the purposes for which the personal data is being collected, used or disclosed when or before it is collected;